Bayesian Trend Filtering via Proximal Markov Chain Monte Carlo: Proximal Bayesian Trend Filtering

 Using an inverse Gamma $\operatorname{IG}(s,r)$ as the prior for $\sigma^2$ and \Eqn{jointgammasr} as the prior for $(\V{\beta},\alpha)$, our full posterior density for PBSRTF is

 Replacing $\iota_{\mathcal{S}}(\V{\beta},\alpha)$ with its Moreau-Yosida envelope, results in the surrogate posterior

 Again, \Eqn{fullposteriorsurrogatepbsrtf} is a differentiable function of $(\V{\beta},\sigma^2,\alpha)$ on $\Real^n\times\Real_{++}\times\Real_{++}$.
-Notice that both \Eqn{reparamsurrogateposterior2} and \Eqn{fullposteriorsurrogatepbsrtf} are not log-concave, so that Langevin algorithms are no longer suitable for MCMC sampling.
+Neither \Eqn{reparamsurrogateposterior2} nor \Eqn{fullposteriorsurrogatepbsrtf} is log-concave, however, so that Langevin algorithms are no longer suitable for MCMC sampling.
 Therefore, we turn to Hamiltonian Monte Carlo as our sampling engine.